t0rr3sp3dr0/Confectionery-Android/README.md

 If you have an app module that depends on a library which uses data binding, your app module must configure data binding in its `build.gradle` file as well.

-Also, make sure you are using a compatible version of Android Studio. **Android Studio 1.3** and later provides support for data binding as described in [Android Studio Support for Data Binding](https://developer.android.com/topic/libraries/data-binding/index.html#studio_support).
+Also, make sure you are using a compatible version of Android Studio. **Android Studio 1.3** and later provides support for data binding as described in [Android Studio Support for Data Binding](https://developer.android.com/topic/libraries/data-binding/index.html#studio_support). **Android Studio 3.0** and later provides support for Java 8 language featureas as described in [Use Java 8 Language Features](https://developer.android.com/studio/write/java8-support.html).

 ### Add Dependency